balena-io/debugging-masterclass/README.md

 There is an alternate way of updating the Supervisor, via the HUP scripts [here](https://github.com/balena-os/resinhup/).
-You should read the documentation before carrying out any sort of update, but in esscence it's possible to carry out HUP scenarios that aren't possible via the standard `update-resin-supervisor` script.
+You should read the documentation before carrying out any sort of update, but in essence it's possible to carry out HUP scenarios that aren't possible via the standard `update-resin-supervisor` script.
 This includes updating development OS version.
 The following example, will remotely update